Spain2394/Extended-Kalman-ROS/src/kuka_kickass_kalman/README.md

 Assumes position variables x and y are independent of each other, and that their covariance is 0 between them.
 Applies Gaussian noise to the ground truth position.
 Assumes a standard deviation of 0.2 for the Gaussian noise for both x and y.

 ### Teleop Driver
-receives inputs from keyboard and converts them into command velocities which drive the bot at 1m/s forward(N), backward(S), left(W) and right(E).
+Receives inputs from keyboard and converts them into command velocities which drive the bot at 1m/s forward(N), backward(S), left(W) and right(E).

 ## To run youbot and Teleop (Move_You)